What is National Board Certification?

 As part of the National Board Teacher Certification Preparation curriculum students will complete the following courses:

-The Midland Teacher Candidate (MTC) will become acquainted with the process for applying for “Candidacy” for National Board of Professional Teaching Standards (NBPTS) Certification and begin to examine, in detail, the MTC’s teaching practices.
-The MTC will learn how to organize and obtain the resources for aligning practices with the Standards and engage in meaningful discussions with the cohort/learning community about effective teaching.
+The Midland Teacher Candidate (MTC) will become acquainted with the process for applying for “Candidacy” for National Board of Professional Teaching Standards (NBPTS) Certification and begin to examine, in detail, each of the required NBPTS portfolio components.
+The MTC will learn how to organize and obtain the resources for aligning practices with the Standards and engage in meaningful discussions with the cohort/learning community about the NBPTS process.
+The MTC will “Map each Component” and also “Map the Standards” for their chosen NBPTS Certification area.
 The MTC will understand the Five Core Propositions and assess readiness and commitment level for applying for National Certification and develop a personal set of goals and timeline for the application and submission process.
 The MTC will practice required skills for successful application to NBPTS certification.

 The Midland Teacher Candidate (MTC) will work on portfolio requirements for Component 2 and receive feedback on their writing throughout the course.
 For Component 2 work, the MTC will discuss instructional decisions for planning differentiated activities to promote student learning.
-The MTC must collect and analyze artifacts of student work that illustrate student growth in their certificate area.
+The MTC is required to collect and analyze artifacts of student work that illustrate student growth in their certificate area.
 By the end of the course, the MTC is expected to have a complete draft of Component 2.
-The MTC will apply professional writing skills of description, analysis, and reflection throughout the course.
+The MTC will apply professional writing skills of description, analysis and reflection throughout the course.

 The culminating project is a Principal Action Research Report (PARR) and two presentations.
 The Principal Candidate will present to a Midland panel of instructors and to an authentic audience.
 The PARR will synthesize coursework, experiences, and research throughout the Principal Endorsement program related to his/her school’s improvement plan.
 Candidates will have worked closely with a Midland University instructor and his or her school district mentor to plan action research that leads to school improvement.